 Factual error: As Ben is clinging to the staircase while it is falling apart, there is a close-up of a nail being pulled out of the wood.
 This nail is round-headed, rather than square as it would have been over 200 years ago.
 It's also shiny instead of rusty, which indicates that it's galvanized.
 Galvanization as an industrial, metal-preservation process was not patented until 1837, and was not used in building materials until well into the late-1800s.
 Since the film states the staircase was made by "the Founding Fathers, " and there was no galvanization of iron nails in any industrialized nation in 1780s-1830's, this is a huge anachronism.

 Factual error: When Dr. Chase receives the Washington campaign button from Ben Gates, she immediately picks it up with her bare fingers and rubs it with her thumb.
 An expert collector would *never* handle metal objects with their bare hands like this, as the acid on the fingers will corrode the metal.
-Cleaning the coin afterwards is also not an option, as this presents an even higher damage risk.
-See http://www.stujoe.com/content/view/30/34/ for more details.
+Cleaning the coin afterwards is also not an option, as this presents an even higher damage risk to the coin.
+See http://www.stujoe.com/content/view/30/34/ for more details on this subject.

 Factual error: The security to get into Independence Hall is very strict, since the terrorist attacks on September 11, 2001.
 Security would not have allowed Ben to keep his pocket knife when he entered it.
 This should not be confused with his disguising as a janitor, as this happened at a different location (National Archives) earlier in the film.

 Factual error: The National Archives room with the Declaration of Independence is actually darker than portrayed in the movie.
 The lack of light is for the protection of the documents, so that the writing doesn't fade away.